arm/neural-graphics-model-gym/README.md

 This command creates two files in your working directory:

 - `config.json`
     - Template populated with default values.
 Some entries have placeholder values (e.g. "<...>").
 Make sure to replace those with your own settings.
+Dataset paths are expected to be folders containing datasets, not individual files.

 - `schema_config.json`
   -  An accompanying file detailing all available configuration parameters